yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab step-by-step - Containers and DevOps.md

 In this task, you will create Docker images for the application --- one for the API application and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

 1. From WSL, type the following command to view any Docker images on the VM.
-The list will be empty.
+The list will only contain the mongodb image downloaded earlier.

-    ```
+    ```bash
     docker images
     ```

-2. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
+1. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
 This command does the following:

     - Executes the Docker build command to produce the image.

     - Tags the resulting image with the name content-api (-t).

     - The final dot (".") indicates to use the Dockerfile in this current directory context.
 By default, this file is expected to have the name "Dockerfile" (case sensitive).

-    ```
+    ```bash
     docker build -t content-api .
     ```

-3. Once the image is successfully built, run the Docker images command again.
-You will see two images: the node image and your container image.
+1. Once the image is successfully built, run the Docker images command again.
+You will see several new images: the node images and your container image.

-    ```
+    ```bash
     docker images
     ```

+    Notice the untagged image.
+This is the build stage which contains all the intermediate files not need in your final image.

     ![The node image (node) and your container image (content-api) are visible in this screenshot of the WSL window.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image59.png)

-4. Navigate to the content-web folder again and list the files.
+1. Navigate to the content-web folder again and list the files.
 Note that this folder already has a Dockerfile.

-    ```
-    cd ..
+    ```bash

-    cd content-web
+    cd ../content-web
     ll
     ```

-5. View the Dockerfile contents -- which are similar to the file you created previously in the API folder.
+1. View the Dockerfile contents -- which are similar to the file you created previously in the API folder.
 Type the following command:

-    ```
+    ```bash
     cat Dockerfile
     ```

+    Notice that the content-web Dockerfile build stage includes additional tools to install bower packages in addition to the npm packages.

-6. Type the following command to create a Docker image for the web application.
+1. Type the following command to create a Docker image for the web application.

+    ```bash
+    docker build -t content-web .
     ```
-    docker build --t content-web .
-    ```

-7. When complete, you will see three images now exist when you run the Docker images command.
+1. When complete, you will see seven images now exist when you run the Docker images command.

-    ```
+    ```bash
     docker images
     ```